pneff/servicegen/docs/functions.markdown

 `message` can contain very simple format specifiers (inspired by C's printf).
 In the servicegen framework only the '%s' modifier is used and supported.
 It's used to easily add the given params at the correct place in the output.

+## etag

+    etag(hash)

+Calling the etag function allows you to implement a very easy HTTP cache handling.
+You call it with the hash you want to assign to the current request.
+If you pass in any non-string data type, servicegen will calculate a hash out of the variable's content.

+If the client has sent a "If-None-Match" HTTP header containing exactly that hash, then the request is immediately aborted and the response code 304 (Not Modified) is sent.
+If the client sets the "no-cache" option in its "Cache-Control" header, this behaviour is turned off.

+In the case that the request continues, the "ETag" response header is set.

+## expires

+  expires(duration)

+Specifies how long the response is to be cached by clients.
+The input must be of the duration variable type.
+For any other value the function will return and log an error.

+The function sets the two HTTP headers "Expires" and "Cache-Control" correctly.
+Expires is for HTTP/1.0 implementations, Cache-Control for 1.1.
+The effect is that the client knows that it can (but doesn't have to) cache the response for the duration period.